NatsuFlatWhite/Raycity/README.md

 run stop - You can end an extreme race that is currently in progress

-Itemlist - You can search for items registered in the database (ex. itemlist Zeta Engine 2.9 Normal)
+Itemlist - You can search for items registered in the database (ex. itemlist Theta Engine 2.9 Normal)

 move - You can move to a reset position near the coordinates you entered.
 (Go to the entered coordinates when used in field racing)